Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 > Note: in Kotlin version 1.3 and earlier, $PoN_i$ were restricted to positional arguments only.

+If one needs to provide a named argument to a [variable length parameter][Variable length parameters], it can be achieved via either regular named argument `arg = arr` or a spread operator expression form `arg = *arr`.
+In both cases type of `arr` must be a subtype of [$\ATS(\Array(\outV T))$][Array types] for a variable length parameter of type $T$.

+> Note: in Kotlin version 1.3 and earlier, only the spread operator expression form for named variable length arguments was supported.

 Kotlin also supports *default* parameters --- parameters which have a default value used in function invocation, if the corresponding argument is missing.
 Note that default parameters cannot be used to provide a value for positional argument *in the middle* of the positional argument list; allowing this would create an ambiguity of which argument for position $i$ is the correct one: explicit one provided by the developer or implicit one from the default value.

 ```kotlin